MHmorgan/brightness/README.md

-# brightness
+# Brightness
 A hack to increase and decrease brightness on linux.
+Try to use Xrandr or xbacklight etc. first.